 #12 Happy Days Coloring Books (NEW!)

 Andrea and her husband Mark have been traveling for the better part of the past two decades.
 They document many of their travels on their Happy Days Travel Blog.
 Aside from traveling, coloring is Andrea's guilty pleasure, and a few years ago she found a way to combine her two passions with a set of adult coloring books that feature colorable black and white photographs from her travels.
 She's got books for Benin, Togo, Ganvie, Markets of West Africa, Tobago, Trinidad, Castara, Trento, the Fiat 500, and more on the way in 2020.
-I discovered Andrea's coloring books today when she joined the Travel is Life Tribe – our community of professional travel bloggers – and I'm excited to add her books to this list.
+I discovered Andrea's coloring books today when she joined the Travel is Life Creators – our community of professional travel bloggers – and I'm excited to add her books to this list.

 12 More World Travel Coloring Books